Stranger133/React/library/README.md

 # Books Library Web App

-This is a React-based web application that displays a list of books that you own.
-It provides a user-friendly interface to view the collection of owned books.
+This is a React-based web application that displays a list of books that I own.
+It provides a user-friendly interface to view the collection of my owned books.

 ## Demo